-This report presents estimates of the number of pool- or spa-related submersion injuries between 2010 and 2012, and it presents counts of reported pool- or spa-related submersion fatalities involving children younger than 15 years of age between 2008 and 2010.
-The subset of submersion injuries and fatalities involving children younger than 5 years of age is also provided.
-Please note that injuries and fatalities associated with circulation/suction entrapments in pools or spas are presented in a separate document.
-It is important to note that incidents covered by this report were associated with a pool or spa, but the primary cause of the incident was not necessarily the pool or spa product.
+This report presents estimates of the number of pool- or spa1-related submersion2 injuries that occurred between 2011 and 2013, and presents counts of reported pool- or spa-related submersion fatalities involving children younger than 15 years of age that occurred between 2009 and 2011.
+In addition, the report provides the subset of submersion injuries and fatalities involving children younger than 5 years of age.
+Please note that injuries and fatalities associated with circulation/suction entrapments in pools or spas are presented in a separate document.3 Importantly, incidents covered by this report were associated with a pool or spa, but a pool or a spa product was not necessarily the primary cause of the incident.

-Annual estimates for 2010 through 2012, and an average annual estimate of the number of emergency department-treated submersion injuries are presented.
-This is followed by a count of fatal submersions reported to CPSC staff for 2008 through 2010.
-The years for reported injury and fatality statistics differ as a result of the lag in fatality reporting.
+The report presents annual estimates for 2011 through 2013, and an average annual estimate of the number of emergency department-treated submersion injuries.
+Included is a count of fatal submersions reported to CPSC staff for 2009 through 2011.
+The years for reported injury and fatality statistics differ because of the lag in fatality reporting.